The hyperbolic positive energy theorem

 We are ready now to pass to the

-{\sc Proof of Theorem~\ref{T22VII18.3}:} For further reference we will carry out the argument as far as possible (and thus not as far as the final conclusions) for general relativistic initial data sets satisfying the dominant energy condition, to make it clear how any generalisation of Theorem~\ref{T22VII18.1} to include the extrinsic curvature tensor $K$ would provide a generalisation of Theorem~\ref{T22VII18.3}.
+{\sc Proof of Theorem~\ref{T22VII18.3}:} \nojdg{For further reference we will carry out the argument as far as possible (and thus not as far as the final conclusions) for general relativistic initial data sets satisfying the dominant energy condition, to make it clear how any generalisation of Theorem~\ref{T22VII18.1} to include the extrinsic curvature tensor $K$ would provide a generalisation of Theorem~\ref{T22VII18.3}.

-Suppose that there exists an asymptotically hyperbolic initial data set $(M_1,g_1,K_1)$ with spacelike or null past-pointing energy-momentum vector $\benmom^1$ with respect to an asymptotic structure $\phi_1$.
-If $K_1\equiv 0$, we can make a deformation of the metric as in \cite[Proposition~6.2]{ChDelayAH} to achieve that $|g-b|_b$ is $O(r^{-n})$ in the coordinates of \eq{5XI18.1} while maintaining the space-like or past-directed causal character of the energy-momentum vector.
-In the general case, by approximation results in the spirit of those in~\cite{DahlSakovich} one should similarly be able to obtain that $|g-b|_b$ and $|K|_b$ are $O(r^{-n})$ in the coordinates of \eq{5XI18.1}; alternatively one could just assume these fall-off rates.
+Suppose that there exists an asymptotically hyperbolic initial data set $(M_1,g_1,K_1)$ }\onlyjdg{ Suppose that there exists an AH manifold $(M_1,g_1)$} with spacelike or null past-pointing energy-momentum vector $\benmom^1$ with respect to an asymptotic structure $\phi_1$. \nojdg{If $K_1\equiv 0$, w}We can make a deformation of the metric as in \cite[Proposition~6.2]{ChDelayAH} to achieve that $\normp g-\ringg\normp _\ringg$ is $O(r^{-n})$ in the coordinates of \eq{5XI18.1} while maintaining the space-like or past-directed causal character of the energy-momentum vector.\nojdg{ In the general case, by approximation results in the spirit of those in~\cite{DahlSakovich} one should similarly be able to obtain that $\normp g-b\normp _b$ and $\normp K\normp _b$ are $O(r^{-n})$ in the coordinates of \eq{5XI18.1}; alternatively one could just assume these fall-off rates.}

 Changing $\phi_1$ (i.e., applying a conformal transformation at the conformal boundary) if necessary, we can choose the asymptotic structure $\phi_1$ so that

 satisfies